 It’s proving to be very difficult in the new synthetic cedar market to get homeowners, roofers, and architects to recognize the need for snow guards on these new roofing materials, when they hadn’t been needed in the past.
 Sadly, many are learning this lesson the hard way, while replacing gutters that had been ripped off after snow has come barreling off the roof in the form of a roof avalanche.

-Architect, “Ah, I fully understand now, thank you.
+Architect: “Ah, I fully understand now, thank you.
 But this owner will never go for pipe-style snow guards on their house, so that’s out.
-And my goodness, we may need 3 rows of pads on all eaves, with supplemental rows necessary for rafter lengths over 15 feet?
+And my goodness, we may need three rows of pads on all eaves, with supplemental rows necessary for rafter lengths over 15 feet?
 This owner will not want to see that many snow guards on their expensive new roof.
 So, here’s what we’ll do; We’ll do two rows of Fusion-Guard pads above the doors.
 If that doesn’t help, we’ll add rods to the Fusion-Guard system.
 If that still doesn’t help enough, we’ll consider adding more rows in a year or two, once the owners have gotten used to the look.

-Until next time….
+Until next time,

-President and founder, Alpine SnowGuards
+President & Founder, Alpine SnowGuards